Authentication Methods

 http://{host}:{port}/lark/callback

-Permission management: Enable permissions such as obtaining basic user information (
+Permission management: Enable permissions such as obtaining user basic information (

 contact:user.base:readonly